-What to buy in Goa
+Shopping in India: What to buy in Goa

 I am not about buying Indian things in Goa.
-It’s all sourced out from Rajasthan in my opinion it’s not great quality.
+It’s all sourced out from Rajasthan, in my opinion, it’s not great quality.
 For example, the wall hangings here clearly come from a factory and are not hand done.

 For shopping in Goa, I stick to foreigners who are making a living as up and coming designers here.
-They make gorgeous stuff and often times source the best silks and cottons from around India.
+They make gorgeous stuff and often times source the best silks and cotton from around India.
 Some of my favorite designers are FARA, La Vie Boheme, TIA, Cheshire Cat, Shoop Doop, Nani Ki, and Alekai.

-What to buy in Delhi
+Shopping in India: What to buy in Delhi

 Similar to Jaipur, people go here for massive shopping and sourcing trips.
 Personally, I don’t have luck here because I don’t know where to go.
 There are famous marketplaces like Chandni Chowk and you can get lucky with wholesale clothing.
 I’m not sure how it works; I think it’s pieces that didn’t make the cut, or are taken from the factory but you can find Free People, H&M, etc here at super cheap prices if you’re willing to dig.